Buick GL8

-The Buick GL8 is a minivan that is produced by Shanghai GM, a joint-venture between Chinese automaker SAIC Motor and American automaker General Motors.
+The Buick GL8 is a minivan that is produced by SAIC-GM, a joint-venture between Chinese automaker SAIC Motor and American automaker General Motors.
 It is only sold in China.

-Introduced in 1999, the first generation Buick GL8 is similar to the GM-made minivans that are sold in North America which was marketed under many nameplates, such as the Chevrolet Uplander, Chevrolet Venture, Buick Terraza, Oldsmobile Silhouette, Pontiac Trans Sport, Pontiac Trans Sport Montana, Pontiac Montana, Pontiac Montana SV6, and Saturn Relay.
+Introduced in 1999, the first generation Buick GL8 is similar to the GM-made minivans that are sold in North America which was marketed under many nameplates.
 Like the North American GM minivans, it is built on GM's U-body platform, which is also used by the Buick Rendezvous and the Pontiac Aztek crossover SUVs.

 A revamped edition was released in late 2010/early 2011, featuring 2.4 L and V6 3.0 L engines.
 It is based on an old minivan platform, with a completely reworked exterior and interior design.
 The previous generation was available as the GL8 First Land until 2016.

 The third-generation model dubbed the GL8 ES was launched in 2017, with the second generation still available and updated as the GL8 Land Business Class.
-Both the GL8 ES and GL8 Land Business Class received a facelift with the GL8 ES receiving a Avenir luxury variant.
+Both the GL8 ES and GL8 Land Business Class received a facelift with the GL8 ES receiving an Avenir luxury variant.

 The fourth-generation model called the GL8 Century was launched in 2022, with the second and third generation models both available and updated to be sold alongside the GL8 Century, resulting in a 3-generation lineup with the latter two generations both available with an Avenir luxury trim level.

 First generation (2000)

 The GL8 first entered production in China in December 1999.
 There are five trim levels available, called the LT, CT1, CT2, CT3 and GT (which is only available on the First Land).
 The regular wheelbase GL8 is known as the GL8 2.5, while the extended wheelbase variant of the GL8 is known as the GL8 First Land.
-Pricing ranged between 218,000 to 318,000 yuan (31,920 to 46,570 USD).
+Pricing ranged between 218,000 and 318,000 yuan (US$31,920 to US$46,570).

 Starting from October 2001, the GL8 was exported to the Philippines, where it was rebadged as the Chevrolet Venture and available in a 10-seater configuration until 2005.
 Although reviews and sales were generally lukewarm, build quality was subpar and parts availability was also a source of persistent frustration for Venture owners in the Philippines.
 Its local competitors include the Hyundai Starex and the Kia Carnival which had better build quality.
 The Chevrolet Venture was sold in the Philippine market up until 2006, although some remaining units were sold in dealerships up until 2007.

 The Venture is one out of two rebadged Chinese-market Buicks sold in the Philippines, the other being the Buick Regal-based Chevrolet Lumina.
 Both are sourced from Shanghai GM.